Food & Nutrition

 Food & Nutrition is just one way that Healthy Lifestyles are fostered at the Club

-We make sure every child who comes through our door has everything they need to be successful – this starts with a nutritious meal!
-Through the Child and Adult Care Food Program (CACFP) and the generosity of our donors, we provide free hot meals and snacks to all Club members.
+We ensure every child who comes through our door has everything they need to succeed – this starts with a nutritious meal!
+Through the Child and Adult Care Food Program (CACFP), the Summer Food Service Program (SFSP), and the generosity of our donors, we provide free hot meals and snacks to all Club members.

-Our Food and Nutrition Program provides daily healthy, balanced meals and snacks, as well as nutrition education.
+Our Food and Nutrition Program provides healthy, balanced meals and snacks daily and nutrition education.

 All members eat